ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 accompanied by the same SCT.
 This mis-matched chain information may be useful as a diagnostic tool for HTTPS server operators.

-Check number 2 is to prevent DoS attacks where an adversary can fill up the store prior to attacking a client, or a denial of service attack on the server's storage space.
+Check number 2 is to prevent denial of service attacks where an adversary fills up the store prior to attacking a client (thus preventing the client's submission from being recorded), or an attack where the adversary simply attempts to fill up server's storage space.

 Check number 3 is to help malfunctioning clients from leaking which sites they visit and additionally to prevent DoS attacks.

 Note that an HTTPS server MAY choose to store a submitted SCT and the accompanying certificate chain even when the SCT can't be verified according to check number 2.
-One such case would be when a certificate chain validation is performed and the chain ends in a trust anchor configured on the server.
-In this instance, the server could also be configured to not bother with known-to-be-good
+This can allow a server to identify interesting certificates absent valid SCTs.
+The server could choose to perform certificate chain validation and store the submission if the chain ends in a trust anchor configured on the server.

-(i.e. administratively-vetted) leaf certificates, and only store unknown leaf certificates that chain to a known trust anchor.
-The risk of spamming and denial of service can be mitigated by configuring the server with all known acceptable certificates (or certificate hashes) applicable to this server.
+To reduce the risk of DoS attacks, the server could also be configured to not bother storing known-to-be-good (i.e. administratively-vetted) leaf certificates, and only store unknown leaf certificates that chain to a known trust anchor.
 This information may enable a HTTPS server operator to detect attacks or unusual behavior of Certificate Authorities even outside the Certificate Transparency ecosystem.

 ### HTTPS server to auditors {#feedback-srvaud}